polyaxon/polyaxon/README.md

 | `persistence.outputs.outputsName.readOnly`       | Whether to mount as read only                     |

-> **Warning**: There's no default value for the outputs persistence definition, so you need to set it up yourself.

-Example of value based on the host node:
+The default value based is on a path in the host node:

 ```yaml
 persistence: